Save Fort Monroe

 Public enrichment?
 Yes, in every sense: economic, historical, recreational, environmental, cultural.

 Historic Diamond?
 Yes.
-Elevate Virginia’s Historic Triangle by giving it a fourth node that tells the rest of America’s founding story—the part when we at least began trying to live up to the principles in the Declaration of Independence.
+Elevate Virginia’s Historic Triangle by giving it a fourth node, Fort Monroe, that tells the rest of America’s founding story—the part when we at least began trying to live up to the principles in the Declaration of Independence.

 Condos on Monticello’s hillsides?
 No, and not in the wrong places at Fort Monroe either.